cs231n/cs231n.github.io/google_cloud_tutorial.md

 If you are not already in the assignment directory, cd into it by running the following command:

 ```
-cd assignmentX
+cd assignment1
 ```
-(where X is the assignment number).
 If you haven't already done so, activate your virtualenv by running:

 ```
 source .env/bin/activate